domcharrier/devtools/python/README.md

 <original line>
 #endif
 ```
-construct.
-All further text replacements will be applied to
+All further text replacements will be applied to the modified line within
-the modified line.
+the `#if<expression>` branch.

 *Usage:*